The Chart for STMicroelectronics N.V. (STM) Is Flashing Mixed Signals

 Susquehanna gave a rating of “Positive” to STM, setting the target price at $50 in the report published on December 12th of the previous year.

-After a stumble in the market that brought STM to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.28% of gains for the given period.
+After a stumble in the market that brought STM to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -4.87% of loss for the given period.

 Stock Fundamentals for STM